 It’s important to talk to your child about student loans so they understand how the loans work and how much they will cost upon graduation.
 It may be helpful to speak in terms of the expected monthly payment, so your student can compare that to their expected annual salary.

 It’s likely not too late for your student to apply for scholarships.
 In fact, students should be searching for scholarships each and every year they’re in school.

 While some types of scholarships may be limited to incoming freshmen, this is not always the case.
 In addition to looking at scholarships offered by your child’s school and the state, other local organizations may offer scholarships.

 If your student is still in high school, their guidance counselor may be able to provide advice on ways to search for scholarships, including finding opportunities in your area.

 Consider Other School Options

-Some community colleges have transfer programs for getting students into four-year schools.
-Meet with a counselor at the community college to see what the transfer process is like.
+Depending on where you live, you may want to reconsider where your child goes to school.
+Switching to a state school or local community college could save thousands in tuition, room and board, and travel costs.
+Some community colleges even have transfer programs for getting students into four-year schools.
+Consider meeting with a counselor at the community college to see what the transfer process is like.

 Named a Best Private Student Loans

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Business Oversight under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.